 The sixth type of legal software – Case and matter management

 Legal software for legal case and matter management can touch on most of the needs we have discussed in this two-part series.
 This type of software provides attorneys with an efficient way to manage and share client and case information such as contacts, calendars and documents.
 Case and matter management software is designed to help bring together all of the information you deal with in your office, which makes it easier to stay organized and efficient.

 There are so many software solutions for legal case and matter management.
 Some products are designed for specific types of legal environments or areas of law, but others can work for any number of practice types.
 One legal department may try to save money by purchasing a commercial, off-the-shelf (COTS) solution, while another may invest in a customized program.
 Legal Files Software brings together the best of these worlds by combining the affordability of a COTS program with the flexibility of a customized tool that can work in a number of legal settings.

 Before selecting a software program for case and matter management, you should do your research to determine what your office needs in such a tool and what program offers the right features and functions for your office.
 Implementing and learning a new legal software program is a big investment of time and money, so you want to make sure that you’ve made the right choice.

 Closing thoughts on the types of legal software

 The takeaway message of this entire series is that every legal department has different needs.
 The market is full of many tools that serve different purposes.
 Your task is to find what works for your office and not be distracted by software that won’t be a good fit for your needs.
-Legal software is an investment in the future of your legal department.
+Legal case managment software is an investment in the future of your legal department.
 By doing your homework and selecting the right tool or tools, you’ll be able to better manage what matters to you.